basiri/installment_calculator/README.md

 # Installment Loan Calculator
 ## About the solution
 Test code coverage has been checked with Jacoco.
-Controller request body and reinstallment_calculatornse body accept and return JSON The first installment date is the next month of Loan_Start_date
+The first installment date is the next month of Loan_Start_Date

 ## Libraries & Tools